Contact us: 07710 092412

 - 2016 – in January, Café Savvy opened in Bagworth.

 - 2018 – Work Savvy succeeded in securing paid work for four trainees and one trainee in a voluntary role.
+PA Savvy was brought to life to provide our trainees and other adults with special needs in Leicestershire with one to one support to allow them to do the things they love.

 The synergy between the Forever Living business and the Forever Savvy community project means the business now revolves around the home and family life, giving Amanda, Rob and their family a work-life balance that meets all their needs.